 News & Events

-Marie Kell, Head of our Commercial team, recently recorded an interview where she discusses the key issues above, their implications for businesses and steps she is advising business owners to take in order to protect their contractual position.
+Our team discuss the key issues above, their implications for businesses and steps we are advising business owners to take in order to protect their contractual position.

 What are the key developments with regards to Force Majeure (FM) clauses?

 The situation is ongoing and FM clauses are still the biggest consideration for businesses at the moment because we’re unsure about what’s is coming down the track, so they are trying to make as many detailed provisions as possible.
 For example, many are looking at including the official World Health Organisation definition of Covid-19 to create as much clarity and certainty as possible.

 What kind of issues have you been assisting clients with, in relation to contracts and FM clauses?

 When clients are entering into new contracts, we’re looking at how the pandemic is specifically affecting them.
 On first sight, there are many businesses and sectors that appear to be relatively unaffected by this crisis and their key concern is what they need to put in their contracts to take account for the fact that they businesses that they work with may well be affected themselves so that they don’t encounter problems further down the line.